- Neurosurgery for mental illness can only be performed with the informed consent of the person and the approval of the Mental Health Tribunal.

 - the nature and degree of any discomfort, risks and common or expected side effects associated with the proposed neurosurgery for mental illness, including the person’s views and preferences about any such discomfort, risks or common or expected side effects.

 The Chief Psychiatrist monitors the outcomes of neurosurgery and collects data on the effectiveness of the treatment.
-The Chief Psychiatrist may ask the treating psychiatrist to provide further information relating to the neurosurgery for mental illness and the results of that surgery if necessary.
+The Chief Psychiatrist may ask the psychiatrist who provided the report to give further information relating to the neurosurgery for mental illness and the results of that surgery.